 Let’s say you’re marketing cookware.
-It’s high end, three-ply, non-stick, meticulously crafted.
+It is high end, three-ply, non-stick, and meticulously crafted.

 Do you talk about superior scratch resistance, more even heating, and durability?
-Your old-world craftsmen?
+Do you mention your old-world craftsmen?

 Or do you conjure images of a newbie cook turning out a delicately-crusted Potatoes Anna to the applause of dinner guests?
 (Without flopping the thing onto the floor.)

 Maybe you’re in the business of concrete additives.
-Your competitors all talk about he quality and properties of their additives.
+Your competitors talk all day about the quality and properties of their additives.

 You, instead, see your mission as creating the smartest, can-do concrete formulators on the planet.
 You are enabling wizardry and genius.
 You win converts.